FERR0FLUID/FERR0FLUID/README.md

-i am also commonly tabbed out, but usually present, just tabbing in intervals. so if i take a while to respond, sorry! im more likely to notice if it's a whisper. only times i'm likely not to respond is if i'm busy. me being "away" is just being tabbed out half the time.
+i am also commonly tabbed out, but usually present, just tabbing in intervals. so if i take a while to respond, sorry! im more likely to notice if it's a whisper. only times i'm likely not to respond is if i'm busy. me being "away" is just being tabbed out half the time doing something else wHOOPS!
 </p>
 <p align="center">